Billion-Scale Graph Foundation Models: KL-Batching Additional Formulation

 If we fix a set of candidate clusters that all have the same KL value, $\kappa_k = \kappa^\star$ for all $k$ in some index set $\mathcal{K}^\star$, then selecting a subset $I \subseteq \mathcal{K}^\star$ maximizing~\eqref{eq:knapsack-max} subject to~\eqref{eq:knapsack-capacity} is exactly the classical $0$--$1$ knapsack problem.
 This problem is known to be NP-hard in general, and solving it exactly for every batch is computationally infeasible at the scales we consider.

 In our setting, exact ties in $\kappa_k$ are rare in practice, because KL values are continuous and clusters exhibit diverse type distributions.
 Consequently, the number of genuine ``knapsack'' situations, where we must choose among many clusters with effectively identical KL values-, is small relative to the total number of batches.
 We therefore adopt a simple greedy heuristic: \begin{itemize} \item We traverse clusters in ascending order of $\kappa_k$. \item For each batch, we add clusters sequentially as long as the capacity constraint $\sum s_k \le B$ is satisfied. \item When multiple candidate clusters share the same $\kappa_k$, we add them in arbitrary (or size-sorted) order, without attempting to solve the knapsack problem exactly. \end{itemize} This heuristic does not guarantee globally optimal packing with respect to $B$, but it works well empirically: capacity utilization is typically high (batches are close to full), and pre-training remains stable.
 Given the rarity of large same-KL groups and the overwhelming scale of the graph, the suboptimality introduced by this greedy step is negligible in practice.
-Due to space limitation, the formal algorithm description is provided in the Appendix.